Dutch Gold Coast: The Dutch settle on the Gold Coast

 The Twelve Years' Truce between Portugal-Spain and the Dutch Republic, which lasted from 1609 to 1621, disrupted Dutch trade on the Gold Coast, as the Portuguese now had sufficient resources to protect their trade monopoly.
 Dutch traders then petitioned the States-General of the Dutch Republic to build a fort on the coast.
 The States-General were receptive of their demands, and sent Jacob Clantius, who was to become the first General on the Coast, to the Gold Coast in 1611.
 In 1612, after gaining permission of the local rulers through the Treaty of Asebu, he built Fort Nassau near Moree, on the site of an original Dutch trading post that had been burned down by the Portuguese.

-After the Twelve Years's Truce ended in 1621, the Dutch West India Company was established, which tried to seize the Portuguese colonies in Africa and America as part of the Groot Desseyn plan.
+After the Twelve Years's Truce ended in 1621, the Dutch West India Company (WIC) was established, which tried to seize the Portuguese colonies in Africa and America as part of the Groot Desseyn plan.
 After failing in 1625, the company managed to capture Elmina Castle from the Portuguese in 1637.
 Fort San Sebastian at Shama and Fort Santo Antonio at Axim followed in 1640 and 1642 respectively.